Inside: Don't throw out your pots and pans because of some rust. You can easily get rust off pans. Check out how to remove rust from pots and pans.

 However, after the first time or two of using them, I noticed they were rusting.

-The rust wasn't real bad, they just had a couple of spots here and there that I needed to get rid of.
+The rust wasn't terrible.
+They just had a couple of spots here and there that I needed to get rid of.

 How To Remove Rust From Pans

-Next, take about a tablespoon of baking soda and sprinkle it over the rusted areas until the rust is well coated.
+Sprinkle a thin layer (about a tablespoon) of baking soda over the rusted areas so it's well coated.

 You may need to rinse off the baking soda and reapply more baking soda once or twice if the rust is really bad.

-For the small area on the pan in the pictures, I only needed to do it once, however, I have had cast iron that was really bad and I had to go through the steps multiple times.
+For the small area on the pan in the pictures, I only needed to do it once, however, I have had a cast iron pan and I had to go through the steps multiple times.

 Free Weekly Cleaning Printable